openai/procgen/README.md

 16 simple-to-use procedurally-generated [gym](https://github.com/openai/gym) environments which provide a direct measure of how quickly a reinforcement learning agent learns generalizable skills.
 The environments run at high speed (thousands of steps per second) on a single core.

-We're currently running a competition which uses these environments to measure sample efficiency and generalization in RL.
-You can learn more and register [here](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition).
+We ran a competition in 2020 which used these environments to measure sample efficiency and generalization in RL.
+You can learn more [here](https://www.aicrowd.com/challenges/neurips-2020-procgen-competition).

 <img src="https://raw.githubusercontent.com/openai/procgen/master/screenshots/procgen.gif">